scrffy/FitnessProgram/workouts/week5-cardio.md

 - Pull your arm all the way backwards, don't give up on that stroke once your hand passes your face

+- Breathe when your arm is 'recovering' out of the water, so quickly rotate your head for a breath as the arm on that side is out of the water

-- Look slightly forward and kick with your toes pointed
+- Look down and slightly forward and kick with your toes pointed!

 Easy Swim Workout: